Dark Mode Light Mode

 • Pile Velvet: Ideal for formal wear and upholstery, dense and textured.

-• Crushed Velvet: For distressed, shiny looks, twisted pile will look great and is perfect for bold fashion statements.
+• Crushed Velvet: For distressed, shiny looks, a twisted pile will look great and is perfect for bold fashion statements.

 • Stretch Velvet: Spandex blended for comfort and flexibility, evening wear and athletic apparel.